All Nixplay frames will automatically attempt to connect to Wi-Fi once they are plugged in and powered on. There is no external Wi-Fi on/off button.

 If you are setting up a new frame, the setup will force you to log in to a wireless network.
 Use the up and down buttons on your remote to select the network you want.
 Press enter and a password prompt will appear.

-If you hare having difficulties connecting to Wi-Fi:
+If you are having difficulties connecting to Wi-Fi:

 - Make sure that the SSID and network password are correct.
 Do note that the password is case sensitive.

-- For WiFi, physical barriers are physical barriers.
-Just like you get blocked from entering a room with a wall, the signal does too.
-Make sure you are in range of your Wi-Fi signal.
+- For wi-fi, physical barriers are physical barriers.
+Walls (and other items) can block signals.
+Make sure you are in the range of your wi-fi signal.
 Try placing your frame right next to your router to be extra sure.

 - Check your network web sockets: Nixplay Cloud Frames currently use HTML5 technology utilising Web-sockets to gain a higher level of Internet and Infrastructure efficiency.
 If you use a desktop browser on a laptop that is on the same Wi-Fi network, visit www.websocketstest.com to determine if your ISP has deployed web accelerators that can interfere with web-sockets on Port 80 or Port 443.

 Some Satellite ISPs will deploy web accelerators and they offer a disabling option to facilitate apps that are having their network traffic impacted.
 We have added a feature for greater compatibility for those ISPs wishing to deploy web accelerators.

 If when you visit the websocketstest.com site survey you don't have a "Connected" status ("No") for Port 80 but you do have a Connected Status for Port 443 ("Yes"), then you can go into the Frame's Main Menu>Settings>Compatibility Settings> and set this value to Port 443.

 If your frame is to be newly setup, you will need to connect initially to a different WiFi Network to get the latest software update supporting this compatibility setting feature.